zrei/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Artistic Addressbook (ArB) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ArB can get your contact and project management tasks done faster than traditional GUI apps.

-* Table of Contents
+## Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------